LBHackney-IT/lbh-core/Hackney.Core/Hackney.Core.Authorization/README.md

 	    app.UseGoogleGroupAuthorization();

-This middleware will use `REQUIRED_GOOGLE_GROUPS` environment valiable to get required Google groups list
+This middleware will use the next environment valiables:
+*  `REQUIRED_GOOGLE_GROUPS` to get required Google groups list
+*  `URLS_TO_SKIP_AUTH` to get URLs to skip authorization.
+For example, we need to skip authorization for swagger